/Documentation

 Use case

-You can fix this by pushing raw event data into BigQuery for direct querying:
+You can fix this by sending raw data directly to BigQuery:

-1. Set up the Google Service Account power-up with a JSON key for a service account with the BigQuery Data Editor role.
-Then add a Write to BigQuery tag in your sGTM container and map your purchase event fields to a BigQuery table.
+1. Set up the Google Service Account power-up using your service account JSON key (make sure the key has the BigQuery Data Editor role).
+Then, create a Write to BigQuery tag in your sGTM container to send your purchase data to a BigQuery table.

 Comments